adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 #### View result

 When the synchronization succeeds, the Adobe Admin Console is updated.
-After this command is executed, your dashboard in the Admin Console shows that a user with a Federated identity has been added to the “Default Acrobat Pro DC configuration.”
+After this command is executed, your user list and product configuration user list in the
+Admin Console shows that a user with a Federated identity has been added to the “Default Acrobat Pro DC configuration.”